 What are the project deliverables?

-The project deliverables include training for mental health workers, consumer leaders, and volunteers; a toolkit and online resource to support program development; pilot projects in community settings; and a forward-looking strategy to implement the program across the province.
+The project deliverables include training for mental health workers, consumer leaders, and volunteers; a toolkit and online resource to support program development; and pilot projects in community settings across the province.

 The training and toolkit can support a variety of implementation scenarios, rather than a single, fixed program.
 Community mental health providers are expected to work in partnership with local stakeholders and to customize their physical activity and healthy eating programs to make use of local resources.

 The training and toolkit were piloted in 12 communities.
 Training workshops were delivered to all pilot staff and volunteers, to prepare them for the pilots.
 See Pilot Projects for more information.
-In phase three, 20 new programs will be funded, training for peer facilitators will be developed and delivered in three locations around the province, and a series of knowledge exchange forums will organized to share lessons learned.
+In phase three, 20 new programs were funded, training for peer facilitators was developed and delivered in three locations around the province, and a series of knowledge exchange forums were organized to share lessons learned.

 The project website serves as a vehicle for knowledge exchange, to share best practices and provide tools to support program planning, as well as facilitate networking among community mental health providers.

 A communications strategy was developed to raise awareness of the project and engage the broader community.
-Communications activities include the creation of program branding and production of a bi-annual project newsletter.
+Communications activities included the creation of program branding and production of a project newsletter.

 How will the project be evaluated?